JaneySprings/DotNet.Meteor/README.md

 ```
 Output File    : /Users/You/.../MauiProf/.meteor/com.companyname.mauiprof.nettrace
 ```
-8. To stop profiling, click on `Stop Debugging` in the VSCode. **Don't close the application manually, it may damage the report.** After completion, you will see the message:
+8. To stop profiling, click `Stop Debugging` in the VSCode. **Don't close the application manually, because this may damage the report.** After completion, you will see the message:
 ```
 Trace completed.
 Writing:	/Users/You/.../MauiProf/.meteor/com.companyname.mauiprof.speedscope.json
 Conversion complete
 ```
 9. You can see the `json` report in the `.meteor` folder of your project.
-I recommend using the [Speedscope in VSCode](https://marketplace.visualstudio.com/items?itemName=sransara.speedscope-in-vscode) extension to view it or you can upload it directly to the [speedscope](https://www.speedscope.app) site.
+You can use the [Speedscope in VSCode](https://marketplace.visualstudio.com/items?itemName=sransara.speedscope-in-vscode) extension to view it.
+Alternatively, you can upload it directly to the [speedscope](https://www.speedscope.app) site.

 ![image](https://github.com/JaneySprings/DotNet.Meteor/raw/main/img/demo_trace.gif)

+&emsp;*The profiler can capture and analyze functions executed within the Mono runtime.
+To profile native code, you can leverage platform-specific tools, such as Android Studio and Xcode.*

 ---